MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Experiments

 M4GN remains the best-performing method, also combining MPNN with Transformers to handle long-range relationships.
 However, this method does not rely on coarser meshes, rather, segments are calculated prior to training.
 For the segmentation, they employ a 2-step hybrid segmentation strategy that combines graph partitioning with a superpixel-style refinement step, which is guided by modal decomposition features for physical consistency.
 Despite their promising results, our method can be trained end-to-end without the need for hierarchy or coarsening, which in many cases is highly domain and geometry-dependent and might not be straightforward.

-As mentioned above, MGN-T is the lightest and best-performing method that does not require hierarchy or coarsening and can be trained end-to-end, without under-reaching despite topology changes and sophisticated meshes.
+As mentioned above, MGN-T is the lightest and best-performing method that does not require hierarchy or coarsening.
+It can be trained end-to-end, offering a more straightforward training pipeline while demonstrating strong off-the-shelf performance.